 What is a Memorandum of Sale?
-A Quick Guide
+A Quick Guide for Buiyers and Sellers

-A memorandum of sale is sometimes known as a MOS for short.
+A Memorandum of Sale is sometimes known as a MOS for short.
 Memorandum is a word taken from Latin – it means a note or message which helps us remember something.

 - The full address of the property that is being sold.